MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/smartvision-admin.md

 To enable device log collection for feedback log filing:

-1. Launch an Admin command prompt in Microsoft Teams Room that the plaza connects.
+1. Launch an Admin command prompt in Microsoft Teams Room that the camera connects.
 1. Run [plazacfg.bat]{.underline} released with this document to config the log collection and windows driver update endpoint settings properly.
 1. Reboot the MTR for changes to take effect.